pinojs/pino/docs/asynchronous.md

 ```

 <a id='log-loss-prevention'></a>
-## Log loss prevention
+## Prevent log loss in Node v12

+In Node.js v14+, streams created by `pino.destination()` are automatically
+flushed whenever the process exits.
-The following strategy can be used to minimize log loss:
+In Node v12, `pino.final()` can be used to prevent log loss.
+Here is an example:

 ```js
 const pino = require('pino')